 However, this option is only best for young students who are interested in learning the basics of music production and recording, and just want to have fun.

-Therefore, it’s not the “professional option,” but I mentioned it anyway in case you’re interested
+Therefore, it’s not the “professional option,” but it’s mentioned anyway in case you’re interested